 Nutritional composition of olive oil

 Olive oil, on the other hand, is obtained from pressed olives.
-It is particularly rich in oleic acid , a type of monounsaturated fat, and also contains polyphenols , antioxidants that are beneficial for health.
-Olive oil is lower in saturated fat than butter, and also contains omega-3 and omega-6.
+It is particularly rich in oleic acid, a type of monounsaturated fat, and also contains polyphenols , antioxidants that are beneficial for health.
+Olive oil has a lower content of saturated fat than butter, and also contains omega-3 and omega-6.
 In addition, it is also a source of vitamins E and K. Note that the quality of olive oil can vary depending on the type of olive used, the time of harvest, and the pressing process.
-An extra virgin olive oil, for example, is obtained by cold pressing and without the use of chemicals, which makes it more authentic and rich in aromas and flavors.
+An extra-virgin olive oil, for example, is obtained by cold pressing and without the use of chemicals, which makes it more authentic and rich in aromas and flavors.

 Health impacts